 Implants are generally made of titanium which is a very durable and biocompatible material.
 They are allowed to naturally integrate with the bone in a process called osseointegration.
 There are a number of benefits to dental implants, including:

 Enhanced Appearance: Dental implants look and feel like natural teeth.
 They are a great option for those looking to fill gaps in their smile.

 Improved Speech and Eating: Missing teeth and ill-fitting dentures can cause you to mumble or slur.
 Dental implants don't change or move like dentures and traditional bridges and help improve speech and swallowing issues.

 Reduced Discomfort: As dental implants are a permanent procedure, you won't have to worry about future discomfort, chipping or pain associated with dentures.

 Better Overal Health: Missing teeth can cause the surrounding teeth to shift, which can lead to other dental problems down the road.
 Dental implants help keep the teeth in their natural position, thereby improving speech and chewing.
 With this comes improved digestion, sleeping and overall health!

-Implant placement is a surgical procedure.
-We believe this is best carried out by a specialist in the field.
-I have a long standing relationship with periodontist Dr. John Carigy at Foundation Dental.
-He has placed thousands of implants over the past 20 years.
-With years of specialist training and a wealth of knowledge and experience, we achieve excellent results.
+Dental implant placement is a surgical procedure that is best carried out by a specialist in the field.
+Noosa Family Dental have a long-standing relationship with periodontist Dr John Carigy at Foundation Dental.
+Having placed thousands of implants over the past 20 years, specialist training and a wealth of knowledge and experience, we are able to achieve excellent results.